voidrender/mac-init/README.md

 Name|Command|Description
 ---|---|---
 [Prezto](https://github.com/sorin-ionescu/prezto)|Multiple steps--go [here](https://github.com/sorin-ionescu/prezto).|Instantly awesome zsh. ([Why use zsh?](http://www.slideshare.net/jaguardesignstudio/why-zsh-is-cooler-than-your-shell-16194692))
+[Realm Studio](https://realm.io/products/realm-studio/)|A GUI for interacting with [Realm](https://realm.io) database files.
+[SimPholders](https://simpholders.com/3/)|Quick access to the apps installed in your iOS simulators.
+This used to be available on homebrew, but the latest version (v3) does not appear to be there, so it's best to get this from their website.
+[Sip](https://sipapp.io)|A better digital color meter.
 [zenburn-terminal](https://github.com/bdesham/zenburn-terminal)|N/A|Zenburn theme for Terminal.
 [Zenburn for Xcode](https://github.com/ioveracker/Zenburn-for-Xcode)|N/A|Zenburn theme for Xcode